HeteroChromia420/MASAutoBackup/README.md

 m h * * * /path/to/sh

-replace "path/to/sh" to the location of MASAutoBackup.sh.
+replace "path/to/sh" to the location of MASAutoBackup.sh, m for the minute and h for the hour you want it to run.